Introduction

 ———————————————————————————————————————————————————

-1. Calculate the Net Working Capital
+3. Calculate the Net Working Capital

 Calculate the Net Working Capital

-1. Calculate Current Ratio and Quick Ratio
+4. Calculate the Current Ratio and Quick Ratio

-The current ratios of two companies- A and B are calculated as given below for FY 21:
+The current ratios of two companies- A and B, are calculated as given below for FY 21:

 Company Current Assets Current Liabilities Current Ratio